danilobanjac/reverse_proxy/README.md

 # Simple Reverse Proxy

 Simple reverse proxy with a classic (blocking) message transport.
-The reverse proxy is implemented using the `org.apache.httpcomponents` library and the `maven` package manager.
+The reverse proxy is implemented using the `org.apache.httpcomponents` library and packaged with the `maven` package manager.

 # TODO's
 - [ ] Add UNIT tests